mushky/learn-arabic-short-stories/README.md

  - Create Pixel Art for Female Speaker [DONE]
  - Mobile Friendly [DONE]
  - Completion of entire dialog [DONE]
+ - Wobble Animations on hover or click [DONE]
  - Web Browser Friendly
  - Should always scroll to bottom of current dialog
  - Dialog boxes should fade in